bmabsout/Thesis/src/Claims.typ

 The thesis will offer contributions in mathematical foundations, algorithmic development, empirical validation, and practical implementation to establish fulfillment-centric learning.

   #box(fill: luma(240), inset: 8pt, radius: 3pt)[
-    *Support:* A brief outline of the thesis structure (see @chap:introduction in main thesis), indicating which chapters will cover these different types of contributions (e.g., foundations in @chap:foundations, FPL in @chap:fpl, UBOs/CAPS in @chap:ubos_caps, Adaptation/Anchors in @chap:adaptation_anchors, all referring to main thesis chapters).
+    *Support:* A brief outline of the thesis structure (see @chap:introduction in main thesis), indicating which chapters will cover these different types of contributions (e.g., foundations in @chap:foundations, FPL in @chap:fpl, UBOs/CAPS in @chap:ubo, Adaptation/Anchors in @chap:adaptation_anchors, all referring to main thesis chapters).

     *Justification:* This claim is justified by the subsequent chapters which detail these contributions.
 The introduction appropriately sets the stage for these.
   ]